isaacmenchaca/isaacmenchaca.github.io/_posts/2020-07-31-NeuromatchAcademy.md

 Although it was not the goal we wanted to achieve, NMA introduced a foundation on how to approach a project: come up with a question, undergo literature review, observe which models to use, evaluate models with appropriate metrics, and repeat.
 NMA was a really enjoyable three week experience, learning new topics such as deep learning (on the very last days unfortunately) and collaborating on a project with new friends/ peers.

-Contributors to this project consisted of Kathryn O'Nell (University of Oxford), Czarinah Micah Rodriguez (UC Berkeley), Kevin Rusch (University of London), and myself, Isaac Menchaca (UC Riverside).
+Contributors to this project: Kathryn O'Nell (University of Oxford), Czarinah Micah Rodriguez (UC Berkeley), Kevin Rusch (University of London), and myself, Isaac Menchaca (UC Riverside).

 #### Poster and Video for Neuromatch Academy